In Sigerfjord village, just outside Sortland in Northern Norway, is Lihallen Kulturgård, an Arctic Art Gallery.

 An Arctic Art Gallery

 In between debates, we browse Tove’s gallery.
-I love her use of colours – vibrant and soft.
+I love her use of colours – vibrant, yet soft.

 I’d like to return for a relaxing stay in warmer weather.
 No meetings, just me, a notebook (OK, maybe my MacBook, too) and a few books.
 And if I should forget those, no worries: the gazebo has a small library.
 Just picture the scene below in green rather than white – or have another look at the top photo…